coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 These rules cover special movement situations.

-**Accidentally Ending Movement in an Illegal Space:** Sometimes a character ends its movement while moving through a space where it's not allowed to stop.
-When that happens, put your miniature in the last legal position you occupied, or the closest legal position, if there's a legal position that's closer.
+**Accidentally Ending Movement in an Illegal Space:** Sometimes a character ends its movement while moving through a space where it’s not allowed to stop.
+When that happens, put your miniature in the last legal position you occupied, or the closest legal position, if there’s a legal position that’s closer.

 **Double Movement Cost:** When your movement is hampered in some way, your movement usually costs double.
 For example, each square of movement